 And Carol Lam and his office were obviously one of the targets, but not only Carrie Lam, but also the major office responding for the legislation which includes the secretary of justice and the secretary of security.

-And last Wednesday because of the police unnecessary and excessive use of force against peaceful protester and they added also people at the command the commission of the police into this lists of being held accountable or being asked to step down.
+And last Wednesday because of the police unnecessary and excessive use of force against peaceful protesters and they added also people at the command of the commission of the police into these lists of being held accountable or being asked to step down.

 – What will be the consequences of the protests in Hong Kong?
 What the Hong Kong government will do next?

 So I think what we cannot predict what the government will do but obviously, there is the voice of the people to ask to call for Carol Lam to withdraw that bill and to withdraw to claim that last Wednesday’s protest was a riot.

 But with reference to the past we saw since the Umbrella Movement, the government selectively persecute some of the political activists and also people in opposition using arbitrary and vaguely defined law, for example, using alleging them committing riots or public nuisance and these are all very vague charges, and the government has succeeded to put some of the major activists and major movement leaders into jail or at least have them sentenced.